Firstp1ck/arch-toolkit/dev/AUR_TOOLKIT_CRATE_PREPARATION.md

 ### ✅ Completed (Phase 1 - MVP)

-The AUR module has been successfully extracted and published as v0.1.0:
+The AUR module has been successfully extracted and published as v0.1.0 (updated to v0.1.2):

 1. **Core Infrastructure** ✅
    - Standalone types (`AurPackage`, `AurPackageDetails`, `AurComment`, `HealthStatus`, `ServiceStatus`)